 Here’s why: This card offers 2.5% cash back on qualifying purchases — with no categories to track.

-Who can qualify: To join Alliant Credit Union, you need to meet one of the following requirements.
+Who can qualify: To join Alliant Credit Union, you need to meet one of the requirements below.

 - Live or work in one of the communities near the credit union’s Chicago corporate headquarters